Hereditary Diffuse Gastric Cancer (PDQ®): Genetics - Health Professional Information [NCI]

 Definition and Management of Hereditary Diffuse Gastric Cancer (HDGC)–Like Families

-CDH1germline pathogenic variants are found in 30% to 40% of families with clinically defined HDGC from different ethnic backgrounds.[1,2] The 2020 International Gastric Cancer Linkage Consortium defines families as HDGC-like if a CDH1 or CTNNA1 pathogenic variant is not found in the family and if the following family history criteria are observed in first-degree relatives (FDRs) and second-degree relatives:
+CDH1germline pathogenic variants are found in 30% to 40% of families with clinically defined HDGC from different ethnic backgrounds.[1,2] The 2020 International Gastric Cancer Linkage Consortium defines families as HDGC-like if the following criteria are met: 1) a CDH1 or CTNNA1 pathogenic variant is not found, 2) there is at least one confirmed case of diffuse gastric cancer in the family, and 3) another gastric cancer or lobular breast cancer is found in first-degree or second-degree relatives.

 In HDGC-like families, affected individuals and their FDRs may be considered for yearly endoscopic surveillance for at least 2 years after receiving a negative CDH1 genetic test result.[3]
 Surveillance begins at age 40 years or 10 years before the earliest case of gastric cancer in the family.
 HDGC surveillance can begin at, but not before, age 18 years.
 Surveillance intervals can be prolonged at the discretion of the endoscopist after the individual has participated in annual screening for 2 years.
 The decision to prolong screening intervals can be based on an individual's previous endoscopy findings and on his/her family history.
 Risk-reducing total gastrectomy is not advised when endoscopies are negative in HDGC-like families because the level of gastric cancer risk in these individuals is uncertain.